 - Follow the on-screen instructions and complete installation.

-- Run Unity hub and Select Unity version to install.
+- Run Unity hub, go to the install tab and Select Unity version to install.

-- Select Visual studio community and documentation.
+- In the modules option, select Visual studio community and documentation.
 You can select other modules based on the platform you are going to launch your game on.

 - Visual studio community is only required if you are developing application for windows.
 You can skip Visual studio community if you don’t need it and you can use Visual studio code as your code editor.
 Visual studio code is just 100MB compared to the 1.5GB download of Visual studio community.